NORTH SIDE GRAIN CO

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-flat to 1 cents higher; wheat futures are 8 to 14 cents lower.
+9 to 11 cents lower; wheat futures are 10 to 21 cents lower.

 David M. Fiala